-Various individuals have various views about what they think of group therapy.
-Those who desire to become counselors and those who seek the help of a counselor and teachers, parents, public agencies, and school heads all have differing opinions and expectations of group therapy.
+Various individuals have various views about what they think of group counseling.
+Those who desire to become group counseling specialists and seek help from a counselor and teachers, parents, public agencies, and school heads have differing opinions and things to expect from a group therapy.
 The endpoint of these objectives is dependent upon the counselor and the client.

 - Enhancing the client’s capacity and efficiency to cope.